azizdeghais/GDBS-I/README.md

 `CREATE INDEX idx_enrollment_course ON Enrollment(course_ID);`

 ## TEN SQL REQUESTS (Including Aggregation,Join etc..)
--- Fetch a participant
+-- Fetch the first participant that joined.
 `SELECT *`
 `FROM Participant`
 `WHERE ID = $1;`

--- Fetch all HU_Staff without an approval
+-- Fetch all HU_Staff without an approval as "FALSE" `SELECT *`
-`SELECT *`
 `FROM Participant`
 `JOIN HU_Staff ON staff_ID = ID`
 `WHERE approval = FALSE;`

--- Fetch all free courses
+-- Fetch all free courses where participants should not pay and is free of cost.
 `SELECT *`
 `FROM Course`
 `JOIN Enrollment AS e ON e.course_ID = ID`
 `WHERE e.payment_ID IS NULL;`

--- Fetch the enrollment number of each course
+-- Fetch the enrollment number of each course being offered.
 `SELECT`
 `    course_ID,`
 `    course_title,`